ChrstphrHll/npc_gen/students/Kimbera Alerathla.md

 ---
 ### Description
 - 1st year Human Druid in Elkenval
-- straight brunette hair that's geled back, Hazel eyes, and Dark Tan skin
+- short wavy white hair that's plain, Hazel eyes, and Dark Tan skin
 - Is Objective and Mannered, and has Independence as their ideal

 ### Organizations